observe-fi/indexer-go/README.md

 ```

 ## Future
-Right now, this tool is mostly intended for internal use of our project, and it will have complete documentation and an easy-to-use interface in near future.
+Right now, this tool is mostly intended for internal use of our project.